leonchen83/redis-replicator/README.md

 ## 5.3.
 Trace event log

 * Set log level to **debug**
-* If you are using log4j2,add logger as following:
+* If you are using log4j2, add logger like following:

 ```xml
     <Logger name="com.moilioncircle" level="debug">